 But his new Assyrian friends led him in all sorts of bad directions.
-For when he paid a visit to Damascus to meet his new overlord, Ahaz saw an altar there that he really liked, an altar that must have been much more impressive than the one already in the Temple of God in Jerusalem.
-And since he was, after all, solving his own problems by using his own wits, and since the Assyrians seemed to be gaining a lot of success by worshipping their gods in their ways, and since he was anxious to prove his loyalty to his Assyrian friends, he made a copy of that pagan altar in Damascus and installed it in the Temple of the Lord in Jerusalem.
-In other words, he decided to worship God in the way he wanted to instead of in the way that God had directed back in the time of Moses.
+For when he paid a visit to his new ally, Ahaz saw an altar in Damascus that he really liked.
+And since he was, after all, solving his own problems by using his own wits, he made a copy of that pagan altar in Damascus and installed it in the Temple of the Lord in Jerusalem.
+In other words, he decided to worship God in the way he wanted to instead of in the way that God had told him to.

 But that wasn't the end of it.
-For Ahaz also began to mimic many of the religious practices of the Canaanites, the people who had lived in the Promised Land before God led His people to live there.
-Ahaz went so far as to burn at least one of his own children alive as a sacrifice to these false gods.
+For Ahaz also began to mimic many of the pagan religious practices of the Canaanites, the people who had lived in the Promised Land before God led His people to live there.
+Ahaz went so far as to burn his own children alive as sacrifices to these false gods.
 It turned out that he was willing to look anywhere and everywhere except to the Lord to solve his problems.

-Now, I doubt that any of us would commit infanticide.
+Now, I doubt that any of us would do anything so terrible.
 None of us would ever make any sort of sacrifices to foreign gods.
-But, when we find ourselves in impossible situations, instead of looking to the God for whom nothing is impossible, do we ever rely on our own ingenuity?
+But, when we are in impossible situations, instead of looking to God to solve our problems, instead of looking to the God for whom nothing is impossible, do we ever find ourselves relying on our own ingenuity?
 Instead of trusting in the baby born of a virgin, Jesus Christ, do we find ourselves giving in to despair or discouragement?
 Instead of trusting in Immanuel, God with us, to rule over our enemies and solve our problems, do we ever prefer the advice of our friends, even if that advice doesn't agree with the Scriptures?
 Do we rationalize away God's Word in order to do what makes sense to us?
-And if so, could we be missing the sign, like Ahaz did?
+Are we missing the sign, like Ahaz did?

-Well, what did Ahaz' disobedience mean for him?
+Well, what did Ahaz' disobedience mean?
 It didn't undo any of God's promises.
-In fact, God still solved Ahaz' immediate problem.
-God still kept Syria and Israel from conquering Judah, just like God said He would.
-Moreover, by the hand of the Assyrians God would render the land of Ahaz' enemies, the land of Ephraim and Syria, desolate and forsaken.
+God still solved Ahaz' immediate problem.
+God still kept Syria and Ephraim from conquering Judah, just like God said He would.
+Moreover, by the hand of the Assyrians God would render the land of Ahaz' enemies, the land of Ephraim and Syria desolate, forsaken.
 That's why the people there would have to eat things like butter or curds and honey - that was the food of nomads and foragers.
-In spite of his lack of faith in God, Ahaz would still keep his head and his throne.
+In spite of his lack of faith in God, Ahaz would still keep his head and his throne, even if he did think he himself should have gotten the credit for his deliverance.

 And Ahaz' disobedience didn't keep Jesus from eventually being born of a virgin just like God promised in verse 14.
-Ahaz' disobedience didn't keep God from keeping the promises that He had made to David so many years before, promises that one of his descendants - Jesus Christ, would sit on David's throne forever.
-And none of our disobedience will prevent God from keeping any of His promises to His people, either.
+Ahaz' disobedience didn't keep God from keeping His promises that He had made to David so many years before, that one of his descendants - Jesus Christ, would sit on David's throne forever.
+And none of our disobedience will keep God from keeping any of His promises to His people, either.